 “It’s really home,” April said of Barren Springs.
 “It’s really community.
 I never felt that before.
 To have somewhere to belong is a very good feeling.”

 Despite her sudden immersion into a new culture, April has also excelled academically, being named to the Phi Eta Sigma National Honor Society her freshman year.
 The management major is also president of Circle K International, a member of the Alpha Sigma Alpha Sorority, and sings in the LC Concert Choir.
 She hopes to add a double major in economic crime prevention and a minor in music.

-April learned about Lynchburg College when she met Rita Detwiler, LC’s vice president for enrollment management, who traveled to China in spring 2011 on a recruitment tour with “Colleges That Change Lives.”
+April learned about University of Lynchburg when she met Rita Detwiler, LC’s vice president for enrollment management, who traveled to China in spring 2011 on a recruitment tour with “Colleges That Change Lives.”

 Detwiler and April immediately connected, and April was intrigued with the idea of a small college that offered all the things she was interested in — special education, business, and communication studies.
 Though she had never been to the United States, April had traveled throughout Asia and Europe so she was used to a variety places and cultures.
 She said adjusting to Lynchburg was not a shock, despite the leap from Beijing, a city of 22 million people, to the Hill City’s 75,000.